junglok/tem-docs/docs/apps/cryosparc.md

 ???+ warning

-    **DO NOT** delete or modify CryoSPARC instance base directory, **/tem/scratch/GroupDir/.cryosparc**.
+    **DO NOT** delete or modify the CryoSPARC instance base directory, **/tem/scratch/GroupDir/.cryosparc**.

-    The CryoSPARC base directory contains database.
-If this directory is deleted, all the project, job and workflow metadata information will be corrupted or lost.
+    This directory contains the database.
+Deleting it will corrupt or lose all project, job, and workflow metadata.

-Also, the configuration code-snippets implicitly add CryoSPARC instance's binary path to PATH environment variable.
+The configuration scripts also implicitly add the CryoSPARC instance's binary path to the PATH environment variable.

 ```bash
 tem-[cs|ui]-al9.sdfarm.kr $> cat /tem/home/<UserID>/.bashrc